louisvathan/NSE-Stocks-Strategies-Tester/README.md

 # TradeStrategies
-Takes EOD data from Yahoo Finance and runs it through various technical indicators and gives the output.
+Takes EOD data from Yahoo Finance and runs it through various technical indicators and gives the output in Excel Format.

 ## Getting Started
 You need the following packages to run this program.